Eligibility Online Manual

 7. Clients Must Be Reviewed

-Clients must be reviewed within the 60 day postpartum period to determine continued eligibility under another Medicaid program to include Pregnant By Choice.
+Clients must be reviewed at the end of their 12 month postpartum period to determine continued eligibility under another Medicaid program to include Pregnant By Choice.

 Send the Pregnant by Choice Questionnaire in the month of the estimated due date or upon notification of the baby’s date of birth.